Apply for university

 - where you've worked including full and part-time jobs

-- your personal statement - an essay where you describe your ambitions, skills and experience
+- a personal statement describing your ambitions, skills and experience

 There's guidance on writing a personal statement on the UCAS website.